 SIPTU calls for 100% compensation for mica homeowners in advance of protest

+Mica supporters on their way to Dublin this morning have welcomed the news that Ireland's largest trade union, with around 200,000 members, has backed their fight for justice.

-The trade union SIPTU has supported the call for 100% compensation for homeowners affected by the mica homes scandal in advance of a protest in Dublin tomorrow by those impacted by the failure to adequately monitor compliance with construction standards.
+SIPTU has supported the call for 100% compensation for homeowners affected by the mica homes scandal in advance of a today's protest in Dublin by those impacted by the failure to adequately monitor compliance with construction standards.

+Homeowners from Donegal, Mayo and Clare will gather outside the Convention Centre, Spencer Dock, North Wall Quay, North Wall, Dublin 1, at 1.30pm. today, Tuesday, June 15.

 “This is due to the high level of mica contained in the concrete blocks used to construct these homes.
 Mica is a mineral that absorbs water and causes blocks to disintegrate and buildings to crumble.